 — The rate of depression is five times higher than among civilians.

 — Almost a quarter of all women veterans experienced military sexual trauma, compared to 4% of male veterans.
 More than half of all women and more than a third of all men experienced sexual harassment in the service

 — Only fifty percent of returning veterans receive mental health treatment.

-To help support veterans, the National Council for Behavioral Health updated the Mental Health First Aid for Veterans module.
+To help support veterans, the National Council for Mental Wellbeing updated the Mental Health First Aid for Veterans module.
 The module provides a fundamental understanding of the common mental health challenges experienced by military personnel and the skills to identify and respond to them.
 It also teaches veterans strategies to better assess and access support for themselves, their colleagues, families and community members.

 You can #BeTheDifference for our veterans – this month and every month.
 Here are some things you can do:

 Every day, Mental Health First Aiders are making a difference in communities across the country.
 Thank you for continuing to #BetheDifference in yours.